No. 47 (Royal Marine) Commando: June 1944

 The first operation No. 47 (Royal Marine) Commando was involved in was Operation Neptune the Normandy landings better known as D-Day 6 June 1944.
 No. 47 landed at Gold Beach at 09:50 hours 6 June near the town of Asnelles.
 Five of the Landing Craft Assault carrying the Commando ashore were sunk by mines and beach obstacles with the loss of 76 of the 420 men in the Commando.
 These losses delayed No. 47's advance to their primary objective the port of Port-en-Bessin.
-Leaving the beaches after noon they fought through La Rosiere and dug in around Escures for the night prior to their planned assault on Port-en-Bessin on the 7 June.
+Leaving the beaches after noon they fought through La Rosière and dug in around Escures for the night prior to their planned assault on Port-en-Bessin on the 7 June.

 The capture of Port-en-Bessin given the codename Operation Aubery was essential for the Allies which was to become the main port for fuel deliveries to Normandy until Cherbourg had been liberated.
 The assault on Port-en-Bessin began at 16:00 hours 7 June supported by naval gunfire support was captured the next afternoon after fierce fighting.
 By the 8 June No. 47 now had a strength of 19 officers and 259 other ranks.
 The brigade was ordered to move into the area of Douvres-la-Délivrande and were then ordered to move east of the Orne River to reinforce the 6th Airborne Division.

 On 11 June 4th Special Service Brigade was to take over the area occupied by the 12th Parachute Battalion No. 48 Commando occupied Hauger and No. 47 was held in reserve at Ecarde.
 Reinforcements from the holding commando in the United Kingdom brought No. 47's strength up to 23 officers and 357 other ranks.
 The Commando carried out patrolling, digging minefields and erecting barbed wire.
 On 18 June, NO. 47 handed over to No. 46 Commando and relocated to the Sallenelles to Orne bridge road and held in reserve.
 They were held in reserve for a week before taking over from No. 46 again.